SPARQ Training

 SPARQ was a US-based company started in 2004 to create a standardized test for athleticism called the 'SPARQ Rating' and to sell training equipment and methods to help improve athleticism focused on the high school athlete (an "SAT" for athletes).
-'SPARQ' was an acronym it stands for: Speed, Power, Agility, Reaction and Quickness..
-"Nike SPARQ" was the name used under a marketing relationship between Nike and SPARQ, under which Nike sells a line of cross training footwear, apparel and equipment in the USA.
+'SPARQ' is an acronym; it stands for Speed, Power, Agility, Reaction and Quickness.
+"Nike SPARQ" was the name used under a marketing relationship between Nike and SPARQ, under which Nike sold a line of cross training footwear, apparel and equipment in the USA.

 SPARQ's headquarters was in Portland, Oregon, with a distribution center in Oconomowoc, Wisconsin, until its sale to Nike in 2009 (Nike kept the distribution center open in Oconomowoc until March 2010).
 After the purchase, both the headquarters and distribution center were incorporated into Nike's operations.

 Some of the products by SPARQ included medicine balls, agility drills, parachutes, slidesteppers, and hurdles.

 SPARQ's business were focused on the rating system and selling advanced functional fitness training equipment.
-The company does not own any training facilities or have any one specific training method.
+The company did not own any training facilities or have any one specific training method.
 They provided training videos and tips from a number of top speed, strength and conditioning coaches on their website.
-SPARQ developed a training network made up of over 750 SPARQ Certified Trainers located throughout the country who are both independent coaches and trainers at chain performance centers.
-Some of the more well-known independent facilities include TopSpeed Strength & Conditioning in Kansas City, the Michael Johnson Performance Center in Dallas and Athletic Evolution in Massachusetts.
-National training companies include CATZ (the Competitive Athlete Training Zone) and Velocity Sports Performance.
-SPARQ has formed a broad, non-exclusive partnership with Velocity Sports Performance to provide certified SPARQ Testing at all of their centers.
+SPARQ developed a training network made up of over 750 SPARQ Certified Trainers located throughout the country who were both independent coaches and trainers at chain performance centers.
+Some of the more well-known independent facilities included TopSpeed Strength & Conditioning in Kansas City, the Michael Johnson Performance Center in Dallas and Athletic Evolution in Massachusetts.
+National training companies included CATZ (the Competitive Athlete Training Zone) and Velocity Sports Performance.
+SPARQ formed a broad, non-exclusive partnership with Velocity Sports Performance to provide certified SPARQ Testing at all of their centers.